 With some providers (that try to be more flexible) you can even decide whether you need the whole “out-of-box” software or only some of their widgets to build in your website.
 Or if you want to have your own front-end programming, some platforms can provide you with the possibility to integrate it with their social features back-end.

-You will have greater ownership and control of data and code comparing to the website builders but still not as full as in the custom development.
+- You will have greater ownership and control of data and code compared to the website builders but still not as full as in the custom development.

-Any core feature modifications may go in conflict with the software code updates and put at risk maintainability and security of the system.
+- Any core feature modifications may go in conflict with the software code updates and put at risk the maintainability and security of the system.

 For example, iimprove.com is created with the phpFox script.
-It is a community for the teachers/ trainers search with networking features.
+It is a community for the teachers/ trainers to search for networking features.

 Another example is also built on phpFox.
-Akron Public School is a website that gives private access and social media functionality for the school alumni.
+Akron Public School is a website that gives private access and social media functionality to the school alumni.